-So, many buildings make the mistake of adding security systems piecemeal as the years go on.
+Many buildings make the mistake of adding security systems one by one over time.
 The problem with this approach is that these systems can’t “talk” to each other.
 And when your security systems all operate with different software over different networks, managing security at your building becomes complicated and overwhelming.

-As a result, your property’s physical security will suffer — and maintaining security will become a headache.
+As a result, your property’s physical security suffers — and maintaining security becomes a headache.

 How security system integration works

 Today, security system integration works by using the Internet of Things (IoT), which empowers security systems to exchange data and talk to each other.
 Instead of juggling separate databases and management platforms, you’ll only need to use one after an integration.

 What’s more, security system integrators can unlock the potential of the IoT on your property, ensuring that building management can seamlessly control every system.